 Lac de la Cavayère (approx 40 mins away)

 Also known as Carcassonne Plage, it is an artificial lake close to the medieval town of Carcassonne.
-It was created by the building of a 23 metre high dam in 1988 after severe forest fires affected the area in 1985.
+It was created by building a 23 meter high dam in 1988 after severe forest fires affected the area in 1985.
 The surface area of the lake, which is fed by the creeks of Montirat, Bazalac and Mitgé, is 180,000 m².
 The beaches slope gently and there are supervised bathing areas.
 Boats are available for rent and there are picnic areas and a crazy golf course as well as a nearby chateau, in high season there is an inflatable water park set up on the lake.
 Close by to the lake is zip lining through the canopy of the pine trees bordering the lake, and even an Australian wildlife park.

 Bassin de Saint-Ferréol (approx 40 mins away)